Westbrook/generator-easy-wc/generators/app/templates/README.md

 ```
 yarn release
 ```
 By default this will create a "bug fix", meaning it will bump the last number of the semver 0.0.x.
 Adding `minor`, `major`, or an explicit semver `1.1.2` is also available when making more precise releases.
+Visit the  `release-it` [documentation site](https://webpro.github.io/release-it/) for more information on the underlying API.

 Once the release process is complete this command will also trigger the `yarn pages` command deploying your component documentation to GitHub.